ChickTechRDU/rpi-wordpress-screen/README.md

 Let's call it The Friend Bot!

 Now I want to make sure I'm on top of my social media game and that I don't miss any of my friend's posts and that no post escapes my attention.

-I mean I could forget about sleep and all and just spend all day watching for my friends to post stuff and then comment, so they know I care about them,
+I mean I could forget about sleep and all that and just spend all day watching for my friends to post stuff and then comment immediately, so they know I care about them.

-Or, I could use all these neat skills I learned today to write myself a bot and make it do all the work :)
+Or, I could use all these neat skills I learned today to write myself a bot and make it do all the work. :)

 Who wants to be a volunteer to have their blog watched?